 I knew from notations on the maps that thundereggs (geodes) could be found around here and I kept my eyes open as we waded up river, possibly accounting for how slowly we made progress.
 Didn't find any conventional candidates, but did find some unusual opaque, white, egg-shaped pebbles, possibly river-tumbled amorphous quartz or quartzite, that had what looked like a web of harder, probably quartz veins embedded in them and slightly raised on the surface in a polygonal pattern.

-Using 'lens' image search on the phone, the best hits I got were for geodes, but none of the returned hits had that polygonal 'web' so I am still puzzled.
-My guess is that they were formed by hot fluids depositing the quartz veins and a slightly softer matrix of quartz or quartzite.
+Using 'lens' image search on the phone, the best hits I got were for Septarian nodules.
+My guess is that they were formed by deposits of harder minerals in cracks in a slightly softer matrix.
 Then tumbled in rivers for millions of years.

 Shelob and her spawn (Caution, upcoming arachnid images)